Diamond Color Guide

 IF - Internally Flawless: The diamonds that fall in this category have no internal flaws and only slight external blemishes.

-VVS: Very, Very Slightly included The diamonds that fall under this grade have minute inclusions that are very difficult even for a skilled grader to see under 10X magnification.
-Pinpoints and needles grade at VVS.
-The VVS category is further divided into two grades.
-VVS1- These are excellent quality diamonds.
-The minuscule inclusions may not even be visible under 10X magnification.
-VVS1 is better than VVS2.
+VVS: Very, Very Slightly Included — The diamonds that fall under this grade have minute inclusions that are very difficult even for a skilled grader to see under 10X magnification.
+The VVS category is divided into two grades: VVS1 and VVS2.